Boronia hapalophylla: Description

 Boronia hapalophylla is an erect or straggling shrub that grows to about 3 m high and has branches with minute, star-like hairs.
 The leaves are simple, narrow elliptic to lance-shaped, mostly 18-50 mm long, 3.5-12 mm wide with a hairy, paler underside and the edges rolled down.
 The leaves are sessile or sometimes have a petiole up to 1.5 mm long.
 The flowers are pink, sometimes white and are arranged singly or in groups of up to seven in leaf axils, the groups on a peduncle up to 5 mm long (if present), the individual flowers on a pedicel 2-6.5 mm long.
 The four sepals are broadly egg-shaped to triangular, mostly 5-10 mm long, 3-4.5 mm wide and hairy on the back.
 The four petals are 6-15 mm long and densely hairy on the back.
 Flowering occurs mainly in August and September.

 Taxonomy and naming

 Boronia hapalophylla was first formally described in 2004 by Marco Duretto, John Edwards and Patricia Edwards who published the description in the journal Telopea.
-The specific epithet (hapalophylla) is said to be derived from the Ancient Greek word hapalo meaning "soft to touch" and phyllus meaning "leaf", referring to the soft, hairy surface of the leaves.
-In Ancient Greek "soft to touch" and "leaf" are however hapalos (ἁπαλός) and phyllon (φύλλον).
+The specific epithet (hapalophylla) means "soft to touch", referring to the soft, hairy surface of the leaves.

 Distribution and habitat

-This boronia is restricted to an area between Coutts Crossing and Shannon Creek near Glenreagh where it grows in woodland and in thick gully vegetation.
+This boronia usually grows in open forest, sometimes in thick gully vegetation, and is restricted to 8 locations in the Grafton-Glenreagh area, and is relatively common in Sherwood Nature Reserve and Yuraygir State Conservation Area.